The Higher Wisdom Trainings

 Think of a time when you perceived something that initially seems very true, only to find out later how very wrong you were.
 For example, now the hiker is walking along the path and suddenly the hiker jumps back, heart racing.
 Across the path is a very large SNAKE!
 But after a few moments and upon closer inspection, the “snake” is revealed to be just a stick.
 At the moment of first perception the mind believed 100% in the delusion that the stick was a snake.
 The mind doesn’t see what IS there, rather it sees what IS NOT there.

 How we come to understand things depends on a label, a basis, a cause and a condition.
 When ten people look at the same cloud and give ten different descriptions of that cloud, those descriptions are all based on previous experiences, ideas and internal states within each of the individuals.
-It is those internal states, previous experiences and ideas that determine how that cloud is perceived.
+It's those internal states, previous experiences and ideas that determine how that cloud is perceived.
 This is because the object of our perception is not outside of us, but inside of us.
-That cloud is only being seen by the eyes.
-The mind is what “makes” the cloud what it is.
+The eyes see light patterns and the brain interprets the signals from the eyes into an image.
+The mind is what “makes” the cloud what it appears to be.
 The cloud cannot exist without a subject viewing it.

 How do we know what a cloud is?